- U.S.-China trade exploded in the two decades after China joined the World Trade Organization in 2001.

 What lies ahead for U.S.-China trade?

-While many trade experts panned Trump’s unilateral approach to confronting trade abuses, some have questioned whether the WTO system is sufficient to address U.S. grievances and whether China’s economic model is fundamentally incompatible with global trading rules.
+Meanwhile, some experts have questioned whether the WTO system is sufficient to address U.S. grievances and whether China’s economic model is fundamentally incompatible with global trading rules.
 The concept of a subsidy, for example, presupposes a bright line between the state and private industry that is increasingly blurry in China.
 In a recent report, the Office of the U.S. Trade Representative (USTR) said it has become “widely accepted in the United States that WTO rules do not, and cannot, effectively discipline many of China’s most harmful policies and practices.”
 As a result, the USTR is considering ways to reform U.S. trade laws to counter these practices, the report states.

 CFR’s Hillman argues that allowing China into the WTO was not a mistake, but that the United States erred by failing to use the tools at its disposal to deter China’s unfair trade practices sooner.
 Although the WTO remains a valuable forum for the United States, Washington might need to look elsewhere, Hillman says.
 Some experts have suggested a compact among like-minded countries that would function in parallel with the WTO.
-Some politicians advocate for more extreme options; Senator Josh Hawley (R-MO), for example, has called for abolishing the WTO altogether.
+Politicians have advocated for more extreme options; Senator Josh Hawley (R-MO), for example, has called for abolishing the WTO altogether.

 In a series of papers, economists David Autor, David Dorn, and Gordon Hanson study the effects of increased trade with China on U.S. workers.